-The Spring Global Social Entrepreneurship course takes place each spring semester.
-Each year the students visit a different country.
-In the Spring of 2017, the group worked with social entrepreneurs in Cape Town, South Africa.
+The Spring Global Social Entrepreneurship course (taught by Tony Sheldon) takes place each spring semester.
+Each year the students work with organizations in a different country.
+In recent years, the course has been rotating between Brazil, Indonesia, and Kenya.

 The Cape Innovation & Technology Initiative (“CiTi”) develops globally competitive tech and innovation clusters to empower local entrepreneurs and promote sustainable economic growth and employment across South Africa.
 They partnered with GSE to collect best practices on EdTech incubation from around the world to inform the launch of their EdTech Cluster.